 Description: An existing sidepath parallels Church Street, Lakehouse Road, and Thompson Street extended.

-The short-term recommendation is to widen the existing sidewalk along Broadway Avenue to a and Fairview Avenue to create a large loop including Busey Woods.
+The short-term recommendation is to widen the existing sidewalk along Broadway Avenue to a sidepath, and construct a sidepath along Park Street to create a medium-sized loop.
 The medium-term recommendation is to convert the inner lane of Lakehouse Road to a two-way divided shared-use path to replace the existing sidepath and create a small loop, and retain the outer lane of Lakehouse Road as a one-way vehicle travel lane from Park Street to Broadway Avenue.
-The long-term recommendation is to extend the sidepath along Country Club Road, Coler Avenue,
+The long-term recommendation is to extend the sidepath along Country Club Road, Coler Avenue, and Fairview Avenue to create a large loop including Busey Woods.